Reverend Les Wallace

 I am married to Elizabeth and we have 4 children and 5 grandchildren, two of our children are married and living in Cumbria, One married living in the USA, and now one married and living in Australia.
 So that’s our Holidays sorted!

-I enjoy Travel (good Job really) , History in general, but Tudor, Roman, and Military history in particular, Ornithology, Horticulture, and until recently Motorcycles.
-O and grandchildren are brilliant by the way!!
+I enjoy travel (good Job really) , history in general, but Tudor, Roman, and military history in particular, ornithology, horticulture, and until recently motorcycles.
+Oh and grandchildren are brilliant by the way!!

 Reverend Mark Houston

 I was born in England although I grew up in Northern Ireland during the 1970’s & 80’s.
 Having always been involved in church as a child; singing in the choir, being in the Boys Brigade etc I made my own step of faith as a teenager on a camping holiday in Donegal.
 I moved to Yorkshire in the late 80’s to train as a teacher and for over twenty years I worked in a variety of schools.
 On the side I liked to play my bass and sing in rock groups, playing in the local pubs and at Christian music festivals.
 Once I realised I wasn’t going to be the rock god of my dreams the band started to play in prison chapels.
 This gave me an early indicator towards going in to full time ministry.
 And, here I am, years later following the One who has called.
 I still enjoy playing music whenever possible and I listen to a wide range of recorded and live music when the opportunity lends itself.
 I am married and have two children who are at university.
 We like travel, going to movies, eating out and spending time together whenever possible.